omnilib/aiosqlite/CONTRIBUTING.md

 ## Preparation

-You'll need to have Python 3.5 available for testing.
+You'll need to have at least Python 3.5 available for testing.
+Python 3.6 or newer is recommended in order to validate formatting.

 You can do this with [pyenv][]:

-    $ pyenv install 3.5.6
+    $ pyenv install 3.6.10
-    $ pyenv shell 3.5.6
+    $ pyenv local 3.6.10

 ## Setup